-There were no recent developments during the year ended December 31, 2018.
+There were no recent developments pertaining to the Fund during the year ended December 31, 2019.

 Related Party Transactions

 Strathbridge Asset Management Inc. ("Strathbridge"), as the Investment Manager of the Fund, manages the Fund's investment portfolio in a manner consistent with the investment objectives, strategy and criteria of the Fund pursuant to an Investment Management Agreement made between the Fund and Strathbridge dated January 22, 1997 and amended as of November 30, 2005.